How to Visit Hurricane Ridge in Olympic National Park: The Complete Guide

 The Hurricane Hill trail makes a few big switchbacks as it climbs to the top, and the views just get better and better the higher you get.
 In the summer, the meadows may be adorned with pretty purple wildflowers, making the whole scene even better.

-At a couple of points along the way, there will be dirt trails branching off from the paved path that head through the meadows to further- out destination in the park, so just be sure to stick to the main path.
+At a couple of points along the way, there will be dirt trails branching off from the paved path that head through the meadows to further- out destinations in the park, so just be sure to stick to the main path.

 After the steep and steady climb, the paved path ends just below the true summit of Hurricane Hill, in a little cul-de-sac with panoramic views and a sign labeling everything in sight.
 A short and flat dirt herd path leads out through the meadow to another viewpoint at the edge of the ridge, where another sign points out all the mountains in view.
 We saw a few deer grazing in the meadows nearby, and because we were up here just before sunset, we got to see the golden hues start to light up the landscape around us (highly recommend!).